getodk/docs/src/form-question-types.rst

 Select widgets
 -----------------

-Select widgets offer the :term:`participant` options to pick from.
+Select widgets offer options to pick from.
+Single selects allow selecting a :ref:`single choice <single-select-widget>`, and multi selects allow :ref:`choosing multiple answers <multi-select-widget>`.

-You can offer the participant
+The options for a select question can be included in an XLSForm on a sheet named **choices** or attached as an :ref:`external dataset <selects-from-external-dataset>`.
-a :ref:`single choice <single-select-widget>`, or the ability to :ref:`choose multiple answers <multi-select-widget>`.

 The order of the choices can be :ref:`randomized <randomize-choice-order>` for any of the select types described below.
 The list of choices available can also be :ref:`filtered <cascading-selects>` based on answers to previous questions.
+Selects from internal datasets can :ref:`include images as choices <select-columns-widget>`.

-The options for a select question are listed on a sheet named **choices**, in your XLSForm file.
+Selects can be displayed in different ways using :ref:`appearances <select-appearances>`.

-The **choices** sheet has at least three columns:
+The **choices** sheet for defining internal datasets has at least three columns:

 :th:`list_name`
   A set of choices for a single question share a common :th:`list_name`.